-- 4.1.1 Each year, the OSC will initiate the process to develop the annual Local Transmission Plan. - 4.1.2 The OSC will provide notice of the commencement of the process to develop the annual Local Transmission Plan via e-mail to the TAG and posts a notice on the NCTPC Website. - 4.1.3 The process will allow for flexibility to make modifications to the development of the Local Transmission Plan throughout the year as needs change, new needs arise, or new solutions to problems are identified. - 4.1.4 The schedule for all of the activities will be set by the PWG and OSC, but will vary from year to year.
-The basic order of events is as set forth in Section 5, although the planning process is an iterative one.
-A list of relevant dates established for the planning cycle will be posted on the NCTPC website. - 4.2 Overview of Local Economic Study Process - 4.2.1 The Local Economic Study Process is the process that allows the TAG participants to propose economic upgrades to be studied as part of the Local Planning Process.
+- 4.2.2.2 Eligible Customers and Transmission Customers (a) providing information about current and potential needs for Point-to-Point Transmission Service and (b) when submitting their request for Point-to-Point Transmission Service are expected to accurately reflect: (i) demand response resources, including but not limited, to any activities by load-serving entities to reduce, interrupt, or otherwise manage end-use customer load through the use of centralized control and/or by supplying load signal information, real-time pricing signals, or specific instruction; (ii) energy efficiency; and (iii) distributed energy resources, which is a kW/MW resource that nets with customer demand if behind the meter and must be specified separately. - 4.2.2.3 To the extent a TAG participant has a demand response resource, a generation resource, and/or any other reasonable combination of alternative resources and/or technology solutions ("Alternate Proposal") that the TAG participant desires the CTPC to specifically consider as an alternative to transmission expansion, or otherwise in conjunction with the CTPC Process, such TAG participant sponsoring such Alternate Proposal shall provide within 14 calendar days of the Needs Meeting the necessary information (cost, performance, lead time to install, etc.) in order for the CTPC to consider such Alternate Proposal comparably with other alternatives. - 4.3 Overview of Study Process for Local Economic Projects - 4.3.1 The Local Economic Study Process is the process that allows the TAG participants to propose economic upgrades to be studied as part of the Local Planning Process.
 The Local Economic Study Process evaluates the means to increase transmission access to potential supply resources inside and outside the Control Areas of the Companies.
-This economic analysis provides the opportunity to study what transmission upgrades would be required to reliably integrate new resources. - 4.2.2 The Local Economic Study Process begins with the TAG participants proposing scenarios and interfaces to be studied.
+This economic analysis provides the opportunity to study what transmission upgrades would be required to reliably integrate new resources. - 4.3.2 The Local Economic Study Process begins with the TAG participants proposing scenarios and interfaces to be studied at least 30 calendar days prior to the Assumptions Meeting described in Section 5.1.3.
 The information required and the form necessary to submit a request as well as the submittal deadline is reviewed and discussed with the TAG participants early in the annual planning cycle.
-The form is posted on the NCTPC Website.
-The PWG will determine if it would be efficient to combine and/or cluster any of the proposed scenarios and will also determine if any of the proposed scenarios are of a Regional nature.
-The OSC will direct the TAG participants to submit the Regional study requests to the SERTP.
+The form is posted on the CTPC Website.
+The PWG will determine if it would be efficient to combine and/or cluster any of the proposed scenarios and will also determine if any of the proposed scenarios are of a regional nature.
+The OSC will direct the TAG participants to submit any regional study requests to the SERTP.
 Throughout the Local Economic Study Process, TAG participants (including TAG participants representing transmission solutions, generation solutions, and solutions utilizing demand resources) may participate.